White Namibians: Demographics and distribution

+The white birth rate in Namibia is lower than the black and mixed population.

 History

-During Namibia's German rule, the colony attracted German immigrants.
-Most Afrikaners settled during the Dorsland Trek, as well as during the existence of apartheid.
-Most Angolan-born Portuguese settled after Angola became independent in 1975.
+The first European to land in Namibia was Portuguese explorer Diogo Cão.

+Portuguese mariner and explorer Bartolomeu Dias reached Namibia in 1487.
+Europeans had no interest in Namibia until the 19th century because there was a desert along the country’s coast.

+German colonists killed tens of thousands of indigenous African tribes in Namibia between 1904 and 1908 during the Herero and Nama genocide due to white supremacy and belief in racial superiority.

 Economics

-About 4,000 commercial land owners, mostly Whites, own around 50% of the arable land across the country despite a land reform process.
 According to the FAO, around 42% of arable land was owned by Whites at the time of independence in 1990.
 While the area was known as South West Africa, White Namibians enjoyed a highly privileged position due to apartheid laws enforcing strict segregation.